mans2singh/GettingAndCleaningDataProject/CodeBook.md

 * subject id,
 * activity id,
 * activity name, and
 * 86 average of measurements corresponding to the origin variables mentioned above after transforming the variable names.
-These values for these variables is the mean of the values for that metric grouped by each subject and activity.
+The values for these variables are the **mean** of the values for that metric grouped by each subject and activity.
+I choose not to add the suffix "Mean" to the summarized values.

 Following is the list of variables in the final tidy set table: